Whānau mourn Rotorua workers killed in four-truck crash in Pikowai, near Matatā

 He said he "was a guy who would do anything for anyone and expect nothing in return".

-Royal said although his cousin was a few yours younger, they were close and grew up together as whanaunga.
+Royal said although his cousin was a few years younger, they were close and grew up together as whanaunga.

 "The village at Whakarewarewa was our playground."